Faculty Appointments & Review — Five-Year Peer Review of Tenured Faculty

 Reviews of Jointly Appointed Faculty

 For faculty members holding joint appointments, the primary and secondary units should collaborate to produce a single review.
-If the Dean or the faculty member requests that an extended review of a jointly appointed faculty member be scheduled, both DEOs meet with the Executive Associate Dean to discuss the review process.

 For reviews of faculty jointly appointed in another college, the two units should collaborate in a joint review that assesses the faculty member's entire contribution to the University's mission.
 The review report(s) should be forwarded to the deans of both colleges.